-When the square footage of your living space is much smaller than an apartment it’s bound to get dirty much quicker.
-Dishes need to be washed within a day, the bathroom area should be kept tidy, and folding tables need to be wiped off regularly.
+When the square footage of your living space is much smaller than an apartment or sticks-and-bricks house, it’s bound to get dirty much faster.
+Dishes need to be washed within a day, the bathroom area should be kept tidy, and tables need to be wiped off regularly.

 But even with your best efforts, bacteria and dirt can still build up quickly around your RV.
-Make sure you don’t miss these five spots the next time you’re cleaning your rig, we use them almost all the time.
+Make sure you don’t miss these five spots the next time you’re cleaning your rig.
+They get used almost all the time!

 1. The steering wheel